jkrygo/vulnmgmt/README.md

 # Vulnerability Management Lab
 <h2>Description</h2>
 The purpose of this lab is to install Nessus Vulnerability Scanner and analyzing the differences between each scan ran.
-I will perform a non-credentialed scan, a credentialed scan, another credentialed scan after installing depreciated software, and then remediating critical vulnerabilities found.
+I will perform a non-credentialed scan, a credentialed scan, another credentialed scan after installing deprecated software, and then remediating critical vulnerabilities found.
 <h2>Environments Used</h2>
 - <b>Windows 10</b> (22H2) </br>
 <h2>Setup</h2>